brencon/word-forward/README.md

 ## Versioning
 For transparency into a common release cycle to strive toward maintaining backward compatibility, word-forward is maintained under [the Semantic Versioning guidelines](http://semver.org/).

+### Creating a New Version
+The following commands will create a new version of the module, automatically create a new tag with the same value as the version, push the tags to the remote, and, finally, push the code to the remote.

+`npm version patch`

+`git push tags`

+`git push`

+`npm publish`

 ## Creator

 **Brendan Conrad**